Continuum Limit of Dendritic Deposition: Introduction

-However, the $\gamma = 0$ hypothesis has received only limited empirical support.
-Refs.~\onlinecite{meakinModelsColloidalAggregation1988} and \onlinecite{halseyElectrodepositionDiffusionLimited1990} calculated $\gamma$ using lattice-based and off-lattice 2D Brownian dynamics simulations and obtained estimates of $-0.2$ and $-0.25 \pm 0.3$, respectively \cite{Note4}.
-In the latter case, $\gamma = 0$ is included at the edge of the error bars, so at a minimum, the Witten and Sander hypothesis cannot be ruled out.
-But taken together, these two results suggest a power-law divergence with $\gamma \approx -0.2$.
+The $\gamma = 0$ hypothesis, however, has received limited empirical support.
+Refs.~\onlinecite{meakinModelsColloidalAggregation1988} and \onlinecite{halseyElectrodepositionDiffusionLimited1990} calculated $\gamma$ using lattice-based and off-lattice 2D Brownian dynamics simulations, obtaining estimates of $-0.2$ and $-0.25 \pm 0.3$, respectively \cite{Note4}.
+In the latter case, $\gamma = 0$ is included at the edge of the error bars, so at a minimum, this value cannot be ruled out.
+But taken together, these two studies suggest a power-law divergence with $\gamma \approx -0.2$.